VDiPaola/kick-vod-analyzer/README.md

 Each classification also carries a specific title, a granular sub-activity, an on-screen flag, an AFK flag, a confidence score, and a one-sentence justification naming the visual markers that drove the decision.

+## Temporal smoothing

+Raw per-sample verdicts fragment badly: streamers alt-tab, games show loading screens, the model occasionally misreads a frame.
+Smoothing enforces three rules.

+**A single verdict never confirms a transition.** A state earns its own segment by being observed repeatedly: `confirm_consecutive` samples agreeing, or two samples spread past `min_segment_seconds`.

+**A-B-A sandwiches rejoin A.** A brief desktop click or loading screen between two stretches of the same game is absorbed.
+The absorption is bounded, because rewriting 30 seconds is smoothing and rewriting 700 seconds is fabrication.

+**The bound scales with the sampling cadence.** At a 900-second heartbeat, the gap around a lone verdict is dominated by how often you sampled, not by how long the interruption lasted, so anything under half a sampling interval is treated as unresolvable.
+At a 60-second cadence the same gap is well resolved and the state is kept.

+Low-confidence samples carry the current state forward rather than opening a new
+one: a hesitant verdict is weaker evidence than continuity.

+## Rate limits and transient errors

+Synchronous classification retries each request on rate-limit and server errors (HTTP 408, 429, 5xx, or messages mentioning quota, rate limit, or overload).
+Up to 8 attempts per request.
+The wait honours the provider's `Retry-After` header or Gemini's `retryDelay` hint when present, otherwise it backs off exponentially from 2s, capped at 120s.
+Free-tier quota exhaustion pauses the run instead of failing it.
+Errors that are not transient (bad API key, invalid request) are recorded against the sample and the run continues.

 ## Tests